the-dext/the-dext.github.io/_posts/2022-09-04-2022-09-04-Autofixture-Basics-pt1.md

 ---

-# Part 2 - Introducing AutoFixture Anonymous Data
+# Part 2 - Adding AutoFixture
-As I mentioned at the start of this article one of the main features of AutoFixture is to create anonymous data.
-The idea here is that you can create random data and you don't concern yourselves with the actual values.
-It's anonymous in the same way that c# allows you to construct an anonymous class on the fly without concerning yourself over a class definition.

-Lets go back to our unit tests and refactor them
+In part two of this article I will show how to introduce autofixture to your unit tests to solve some of the issues demonstrated in this article.